dalpras/oauth2-openid-server/README.md

 * [league/oauth2-server](https://github.com/thephpleague/oauth2-server) 5.1 or greater.

 ## Usage

 The following classes will need to be configured and passed to the AuthorizationServer in order to provide OpenID functionality.

 1. IdentityRepository.
    This MUST implement the DalPraS\OpenId\Server\Repositories\IdentityRepositoryInterface and return the identity of the user based on the return value of $accessToken->getUserIdentifier().
-    1.1 The IdentityRepository MUST return a UserEntity that implements the following interfaces 1.2 DalPraS\OpenId\Server\Entities\ClaimSetInterface
+   1.1 The IdentityRepository MUST return a UserEntity that implements the following interfaces 1.2 DalPraS\OpenId\Server\Entities\ClaimSetInterface 1.3 League\OAuth2\Server\Entities\UserEntityInterface.
-      1.3 League\OAuth2\Server\Entities\UserEntityInterface.

 2. ClaimSet.
    ClaimSet is a way to associate claims to a given scope.

 3. ClaimExtractor.
    The ClaimExtractor takes an array of ClaimSets and in addition provides default claims for the OpenID specified scopes of: profile, email, phone and address.

-1. IdTokenResponse.
+4. IdTokenJwtResponse.
    This class must be passed to the AuthorizationServer during construction and is responsible for adding the id_token to the response.
+   The access_token is formatted as a Json Web Token (data is inside signed and encripted inside the token).

+5. IdTokenOpaqueResponse.
+   This class must be passed to the AuthorizationServer during construction and is responsible for adding the id_token to the response.
+   The access_token is formatted as Opaque (data is not stored inside the access_token).

-1. ScopeRepository.
+6. ScopeRepository.
    The getScopeEntityByIdentifier($identifier) method must return a ScopeEntity for the `openid` scope in order to enable support.
 See examples.

 ### Example Configuration